 Active in Boston, Mass.

-Biographical/Historical Note: Charles Childs is an art dealer and collector from Boston, Mass.
+Biographical/Historical Note: Charles Childs is an art dealer and collector from Boston, Massachusetts.

 These interviews are part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.